Li Ka Shing Foundation Scholar

-Taipei American School, Taipei
+High School: Taipei American School, Taipei

-I am a member of the leadership team in our Design for America studio, a nationwide network of Design studios that use design thinking in order to solve local and social problems.
+At Notre Dame I was a member of the leadership team in our Design for America studio, a nationwide network of Design studios that use design thinking in order to solve local and social problems.
 Through the club I co-founded digidorm, a website that allows current and incoming college students to learn about and experience their future dorm rooms through virtual reality.
 We placed 2nd in the on-campus Business Ideas Challenge, and were featured on the local ABC57 news channel.
 I also had the chance to work on a project sponsored by Fiat-Chrysler automobiles, and travel to Detroit to present to executives.
 I am also co-president of the Taiwanese Student Association, an organization on campus dedicated to promoting and celebrating Taiwanese culture.

 In the spring semester of 2018, I had the chance to participate in the Notre Dame Silicon Valley program.
 While there, I interned with the healthcare tech startup Thryve.
 During my summers at Notre Dame, I also have had the chance to intern at General Electric twice after my freshman and sophomore years.
 After my junior year, I interned at Nat, a seed-funded startup in San Francisco.
-Next summer after graduation, I will start working at Gusto, a technology company in San Francisco that was rated by Forbes as one of the Top 100 technology startups.
+After graduation, I will start working at Gusto, a technology company in San Francisco that was rated by Forbes as one of the Top 100 technology startups.

 I am grateful to the Greater China Scholars program for providing me the opportunity to explore my interests by meeting with other scholars, attend special events, and support me academically and personally throughout my time at Notre Dame.

-Shanghai Shixi High School, Shanghai
+High School: Shanghai Shixi High School, Shanghai

 The life at Notre Dame is inspiring and exciting.
 I am deeply grateful for my college experience.

-Pudong Foreign Language School, Shanghai
+High School: Pudong Foreign Language School, Shanghai

-Shanghai Foreign Language School, Shanghai
+High School: Shanghai Foreign Language School, Shanghai

-After graduation, I will join Evercore M&A in their New York office doing investment banking.
 I feel really blessed to be a part of the Notre Dame community.
 There are so many resources that cultivate both my mind and heart.
 I am so proud to be a Domer.
 Go Irish!